-The practice did not yet have a comprehensive programme of quality improvement activity such as an audit plan or programme based on local, national and service priorities.
-Some monitoring and evaluation work such as consultation audits and medicines management data searches had been completed.
+The practice did not yet have a comprehensive programme of quality improvement activity such as a schedule of clinical audits.
+Some other audit work such as emergency medication audits and medicines management searches had been completed.

 Effective staffing

 Staff had the skills, knowledge and experience to carry out their roles.